p4lang/p4-constraints/docs/language-specification.md

 When `k` is of type `bool`, everything behaves precisely as if `k` was of type `bit<1>`, with the boolean constant `true` and `false` being mapped to `1` and `0`, respectively.

+*Note on Action Parameters:* Currently, `bool` action parameters are not supported in action constraints.
+Action parameters must be representable as bitstrings with a positive bitwidth (i.e. `bit<W>`).
+If a `bool` action parameter is not mapped to a positive `bitwidth` in the P4Info, it will be treated as unsupported.

 ### Assumed P4runtime Well-Formedness Constraints